 Brittany O’Connell ’17 described the united body as a strong and powerful force.
 She enjoyed seeing the “colorful, catchy, and meaningful” signs that protesters had made, including some made by the Lynchburg group.

 Dr. Henry-Stone said participating the march gave students the opportunity to practice citizenship skills that will help them advocate for their communities and the environment — something they will need to do much of.

 “Students graduating from college this year and in the next few years will have no greater challenge ahead of them than that of climate change and all of the associated environmental, social, and political impacts,” she said.
 “A liberal arts college should be preparing students to be responsible stewards and citizens. … Attending a march like the Peoples Climate March gives them a first-hand opportunity to learn about political organizing and collective action.”

-The students’ participation in the event was sponsored by the Lynchburg College sustainability budget and the Bonner Leader program.
+The students’ participation in the event was sponsored by the University of Lynchburg sustainability budget and the Bonner Leader program.